GME Bear Put Spread Strategy

 What is a bear put spread on GME?

 A bear put spread on GME is the bear put spread strategy applied to GME (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With GME stock trading near $22.09, the strikes shown on this page are snapped to the nearest listed GME chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With GME stock at $18.68 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed GME chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are GME bear put spread max profit and max loss calculated?